Yemen country brief

 A "National Dialogue Conference" (NDC), a central step in the political transition process, was convened in March 2013, bringing together over 500 representatives from different social and geographic groups.
 Its main task was to lay the groundwork for a new constitution and electoral system.
 The NDC concluded in January 2014.
 The next steps in the transition timetable included the drafting of a new constitution, followed by a constitutional referendum opening the way for elections.
 Yemen's draft constitution was finalised on 15 January 2015 by the Constitutional Drafting Committee.

 Already the poorest country on the Arabian Peninsula, the conflict in Yemen greatly exacerbated the needs of an already vulnerable population.
 The UN has described Yemen as the worst humanitarian crisis in the world.
 It is estimated that over 80 per cent of the population now requires some form of humanitarian assistance.
-More than 2.4 million people are currently internally displaced by this violence and the number of people suffering some form of food insecurity is estimated at 20.1 million.
+More than 4 million people are currently internally displaced by the ongoing violence and the number of people suffering some form of food insecurity is estimated at 20.7 million in 2022.
 Prior to the escalation of the conflict, over 90 per cent of Yemen's staple foods were imported, but the closure of ports and other restrictions has further decreased availability.
-The UN has warned that humanitarian access in Yemen has never been worse, affecting the flow of aid to those most in need of assistance.

 Complicating the current conflict, Yemen continues to face extensive security challenges including separatist unrest in parts of the country, as well as the presence of Al Qaida in the Arabian Peninsula, ISIS and affiliated extremist groups.